NetZero Coffee and the Traceability Seal

 The certification flow involves simple and auditable steps:

-With everything recorded, the label is issued and linked to the produced coffee batch.
+6. With everything registered, the label is issued and linked to the lot of coffee produced.

 This system guarantees authentic traceability, technical validation, and complete transparency.